Charles 'The Serpent' Sobhraj freed from Nepal prison, heads to France | Law-Order

 A statue of Sobhraj stands at the restaurant in Goa to this day.
 He was jailed in India until 1997 when he returned to France.
 Born to a Vietnamese mother and Indian father, he was described by his associates as a con artist, a seducer, a robber and a murderer.

-His true number of victims, spanning decades and several countries, is unknown.
+His true number of victims, spanning decades and several countries, remains unknown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)